History of Everton F.C.: David Moyes era (2002–2013)

 David Moyes managed Everton from 2002 to 2013.

 In March 2002, the board turned to promising young Preston North End manager David Moyes with the task of moving Everton forward after years of underachievement, and he was able to steer the club to safety in the last few games of the season, finishing 15th.
-In Moyes' first full season in charge, Everton finished seventh in the Premiership and just missed out on a UEFA Cup place in a campaign which was dominated by the emergence of brilliant young striker Wayne Rooney, who came to national prominence with a spectacular last-minute winner against league champions Arsenal, becoming the youngest English league goalscorer ever and Everton's youngest ever scorer, and consigning the champions to their first league defeat for almost a year.
+In Moyes' first full season in charge, Everton finished 7th in the Premiership and just missed out on a UEFA Cup place in a campaign which was dominated by the emergence of brilliant young striker Wayne Rooney, who came to national prominence with a spectacular last-minute winner against league champions Arsenal, becoming the youngest English league goalscorer ever and Everton's youngest ever scorer, and consigning the champions to their first league defeat for almost a year.

-2002–03 was Everton's best season since the sixth-place finish of 1995–96 and for a while it had even looked like they would qualify for the Champions League.
+The 2002–03 season was Everton's best season since the 1995–96 season when they finished 6th and for a while it had even looked like they would qualify for the Champions League.
 In the FA Cup the Toffees were on the receiving end of a giant-killing, away to Shrewsbury Town, who were managed by former Everton captain Kevin Ratcliffe and were just four months away from being relegated from the Football League.
-The following season's league form was a stark contrast, with the club finishing 17th and accumulating only 39 points, the lowest points in a season in the club's history, until 2022–23.
+The following season's league form was a stark contrast, with the club finishing 17th and accumulating only 39 points, the lowest points in a season in the club's history, until the 2022–23 season.

 Wayne Rooney handed in a transfer request and was sold to Manchester United in August 2004 for a fee of £23 million, with a potential to rise to £30 million due to bonus payments for league positions, trophies, international caps and 25% excess sell on fees.
-Despite the loss of Rooney, Everton's 2004–05 was much more successful and they finished fourth in the table, their highest position since 1988, achieving Champions League qualification, ahead of rivals Liverpool.
-They played some of their finest football for years, thanks greatly to the 4–5–1 tactic of Moyes and the form of Danish midfielder Thomas Gravesen, who was sold to Real Madrid midway through the season.
+Despite the loss of Rooney, Everton's 2004–05 was much more successful and they finished 4th in the table, their highest position since the 1987–88 season, achieving Champions League qualification, ahead of rivals Liverpool.
+They played some of their finest football in years, thanks greatly to the 4–5–1 tactic of Moyes and the form of Danish midfielder Thomas Gravesen, who was sold to Real Madrid midway through the season and was replaced by Mikel Arteta.

-Despite the euphoria of the previous season and the Champions League qualification, Everton started the 2005–06 badly, with their Champions League campaign ending in defeat by Villarreal in the qualifying stages after referee Pierluigi Collina controversially disallowed an important Everton goal.
-After being demoted to the UEFA Cup, they were knocked out by Dinamo București, who thrashed the English side 5–1 in Romania.
+Despite the euphoria of the season and the Champions League qualification, Everton started the 2005–06 badly, with their Champions League campaign ending in defeat by Villarreal in the qualifying stages after referee Pierluigi Collina controversially disallowed an important Everton goal.
+After being demoted to the UEFA Cup, they were knocked out by Dinamo București, who thrashed the Toffees 5–1 in Romania.